040medien/mac-screentime-enforcer/README.md

    log show --predicate 'process == "python3"' --last 5m | grep ha-screen-agent
    ```
 6. **Home Assistant**: ensure MQTT discovery is enabled, let the device/entities appear, then add the automations from the examples below to drive the `allowed` state.
+   - With discovery on, Home Assistant will create a new device under **Settings → Devices & Services → Integrations → MQTT** named `<child> mac` containing all the entities (minutes, active, allowed switch, budget number, parent override switch, optional active app).

 Optional: **MQTT ACLs per child** (recommended)
 - Restricts the agent to its own topics/discovery payloads so the child cannot alter other data.